Some chemotherapy drugs can damage healthy cells in the mouth and cause mouth sores, such as ulcers or infections.

 Chemotherapy treatment may also reduce the amount of saliva (spit) in your mouth, make your saliva thick or sticky, or make your mouth dry.
 This is called xerostomia or dry mouth.
 If you notice any sores, ulcers or thickened saliva, or if you find it difficult to swallow, tell your doctor.

-- Discuss any dental issues with your oncologist before seeing the dentist.
+- Discuss any dental issues with your oncologist or haematologist before seeing the dentist.
 If you need any dental work, tell your dentist you’re having chemotherapy.

 - Use a soft toothbrush to clean your teeth twice a day.